-To promote our presence within the investment community, the Group's senior management holds quarterly briefings for analysts and fund managers.
-We also conduct one-on-one meetings with those who are keen to know us better in order to increase our visibility in the region's financial markets.
+To promote the Group's presence in the investment community, senior management holds quarterly briefings for analysts and fund managers.
+Management also conducts one-on-one meetings with those who are keen to know us better in order to increase our visibility in the region's financial markets.
+The IR team also keeps analysts updated on a regular basis for them to work on analyst note and research report.